henzk/django-productline/docs/product_generation.rst

 Template composition
 ********************************

-You can use `django-overextends <https://github.com/stephenmcd/django-overextends>`_ for feature-oriented template development.
+You can use `django-overextends <https://github.com/stephenmcd/django-overextends>`_ for feature oriented template development.
 It is automatically installed as a dependency of ``django-productline``.

-Now, think about it this way:
+By default, Django uses the `app directories template loader <https://docs.djangoproject.com/en/dev/ref/templates/api/#django.template.loaders.app_directories.Loader>`_ to locate templates.
+It searches the ``templates`` folder of each app in the order that the apps are specified in ``INSTALLED_APPS``.
+The loader picks the first template with matching name.

+Conceptually, this is a form of feature oriented composer with file level replacements:

-- Django apps are the *template features*
+- apps represent features

-..
-Do not understand this.

-- Composition order is given in ``INSTALLED_APPS``
+- ``INSTALLED_APPS`` defines the feature selection and their composition order

+On top of that, ``django-overextends`` provides *overextension* --- template block level refinements.

 Example